Notice of privacy incident at Brigham and Women's Hospital Click for more information

 Lecanemab is currently given every two weeks, for a minimum of 18 months.
 Additional information is being collected on the treatment period to guide decision making once these 18 months are completed.
 In addition to infusion visits and regularly scheduled visits with their referring providers, patients receiving lecanemab in the ATP will be seen in the ATP clinic every 6 months (or more often, as indicated) and will have safety MRIs completed 2 months, 3 months, and 6.5 months into treatment (plus additional MRIs as indicated).

 Lecanemab can cause small areas of swelling or bleeding in the brain called amyloid related imaging abnormalities (ARIA).
 ARIA is usually asymptomatic and detected only by monitoring MRI scans.
-In the phase III study investigating lecanemab, 3.5% of subjects receiving lecanemab had symptomatic ARIA.
-Most cases of symptomatic ARIA were mild, involving temporary symptoms including headache, confusion, dizziness, changes in vision, nausea, or difficulty walking.
-ARIA swelling is temporary and monitored with serial MRIs (usually monthly) until it resolves (usually within 6 months).
+In the phase III study investigating lecanemab, only 2.8% of subjects receiving lecanemab had symptoms due to ARIA.
+Most symptoms were mild, involving temporary symptoms including headache, confusion, dizziness, changes in vision, nausea, or difficulty walking, and were temporary.
+However, ARIA-related swelling occurred in 12.6% of subjects receiving lecanemab, and 8.4% of subjects had both swelling and bleeding, often without producing symptoms.
+Patients will therefore need to be monitored with serial MRIs (usually monthly) until it resolves (usually within 6 months).

 Rarely, ARIA can cause seizures or larger areas of inflammation and/or bleeding in the brain.
-The risks of ARIA, symptomatic ARIA, and serious symptomatic ARIA leading to hospitalization are highest in people carrying 2 copies of the APOE ε4 gene (APOE4 homozygotes).
-In the phase 3 study, the rates of symptomatic and serious ARIA were 9.2% and 2.1%, respectively in APOE4 homozygotes compared with 2.1% and 0.5%, respectively in all other participants receiving lecanemab.
+The risks of ARIA, symptomatic ARIA, and serious symptomatic ARIA leading to hospitalization are highest in people carrying 2 copies of the APOE ε4 gene.
+In the phase 3 study, the rates of symptomatic ARIA with lecanemab treatment were 9.2% in participants with 2 APOE4 genes, 1.7% in participants with 1 APOE4 gene, and 1.4% in participants who did not carry an APOE4 gene.
+The rates of serious symptomatic ARIA were 2.1% in participants with 2 APOE4 genes, 0.4% in participants with 1 APOE4 gene, and 0.7% in participants who did not carry an APOE4 gene.

 Donanemab is another anti-amyloid antibody recently investigated in a phase 3 clinical trial, with results suggesting it slows cognitive and functional decline in MCI due to AD and mild AD dementia.
 The results were recently published in the Journal of the American Medical Association.
 Because this study was completed more recently, the submission for full FDA approval of donanemab has yet to be reviewed by the FDA.